Flight and expulsion of Germans (1944–1950): Legacy of the expulsions

-With at least 12 million Germans directly involved, possibly 14 million or more, it was the largest movement or transfer of any single ethnic population in European history and the largest among the post-war expulsions in Central and Eastern Europe (which displaced 20 to 31 million people in total).

-The exact number of Germans expelled after the war is still unknown, because most recent research provides a combined estimate which includes those who were evacuated by the German authorities, fled or were killed during the war.
+With at least 12 million Germans directly involved it was the largest movement or transfer of any single ethnic population in European history and the largest among the post-war expulsions in Central and Eastern Europe (which displaced 20 to 31 million people in total).
+The exact number of Germans expelled is still unknown, because research provides a combined estimate which includes those who were evacuated by the German authorities, fled or were killed during the war.
 It is estimated that between 12 and 14 million German citizens and foreign ethnic Germans and their descendants were displaced from their homes.
-The exact number of casualties is still unknown and is difficult to establish due to the chaotic nature of the last months of the war.
+The exact number of casualties is still unknown and is difficult to establish due to the chaotic nature of the war.
 Census figures placed the total number of ethnic Germans still living in Eastern Europe in 1950, after the major expulsions were complete, at approximately 2.6 million, about 12 percent of the pre-war total.

 The events have been usually classified as population transfer, or as ethnic cleansing.
 R.J.
 Rummel has classified these events as democide, and a few scholars go as far as calling it a genocide.
-Polish sociologist and philosopher Lech Nijakowski objects to the term "genocide" as inaccurate agitprop.
+Sociologist Lech Nijakowski objects to the term "genocide" as inaccurate agitprop.